konstantint/SKompiler/README.md

     $ pip install SKompiler[full]

 Note that the `[full]` option includes the installations of `sympy`, `sqlalchemy` and `astor`, which are necessary if you plan to convert `SKompiler`'s expressions to `sympy` expressions (which, in turn, can be compiled to many other languages) or to SQLAlchemy expressions (which can be further translated to different SQL dialects) or to Python source code.
-If you do not need this functionality (say, you only need the raw `SKompiler` expressions or the conversions implemented in `SKompiler` code without relying on `sympy`, such as SQL or Excel), you may avoid the forced installation of optional dependencies by simply writing
+If you do not need this functionality (say, you only need the raw `SKompiler` expressions or perhaps only the SQL conversions without the `sympy` ones), you may avoid the forced installation of all optional dependencies by simply writing

     $ pip install SKompiler

-(you are free to install some of the required extra dependencies, of course)
+(you are free to install any of the required extra dependencies, via separate calls to `pip install`, of course)

 Usage
 -----